 1982 – KAESER launches the MOBILAIR product line.

-working alongside his father.
-From 2009 onward he has sole responsibility for the company's development, and is particularly active in pursuing the internationalisation of the business begun in the late 1970s.
+initially working alongside his father.
+From 2009 onwards he has sole responsibility for the company's development, and is particularly active in pursuing the internationalisation of the business that started in the late 1970s.

 1991 – KAESER develops the OMEGA rotary lobe blower.